Neural-Systems-at-UIO/QUINT_webtools/docs/WebIlastik.rst

 It can take anything from seconds to minutes for a session to start.
 Be patient!

 .. tip:: The session duration has to be specified in advance.
-It takes time to train your classifier, so select at least 60 minutes in the first instance.
+It can take time to train a good classifier, so request at least 60 minutes in the first instance.

 .. image:: images/WebIlastik.PNG
   :align: center